Tony goes on a losing streak. AJ proposes to Blanca.

 Tony also feels anger towards his wife, after she denies him some of her spec-house profits for a football bet.
 He explodes at her for not funding his “sure thing”—a wager on the Jets.
 (A bet on the Jets can never be a sure thing, regardless of what inside information you might have.)
 Angered by Carmela’s suggestion that he should have made the bet with “his” money rather than asking for “hers,” Tony reminds Carm that she once secretly took “his” money out of the bird feeder and made it “hers” (a scene from “Mergers & Acquisitions” that we all certainly remember).

 Tony is on a losing streak, losing money on sports bets, horses and at the casino tables.
 Hesh starts to suspect that one way that Tony might cut some of his losses is by cutting him out of the picture, and so he feels quite threatened when Tony and big Bobby Bacala arrive at his home.
 Tony pays his vig and then invites Hesh to a boat show.
 (When Tony mentions the boat show as their final destination, I think many of us immediately think of Big Pussy’s fate—as well as Paulie’s recent close call—aboard a boat.)
 We learn later that the invitation was legit and that Tony was actually trying to do right by Hesh by paying his vig in person.
 Bobby suggests that Tony should simply default on the debt (“You should tell him to go fuck himself and his $200k”), but Tony rejects the idea.
 What kind of Boss doesn’t pay his debts?
 Tony certainly doesn’t want to turn into a “degenerate gambler” (a phrase that he learned from his father).
 But Tony is degenerating now, not necessarily into a gambling addict but into something much worse.
 Tony is turning into some sort of grotesque beast, he is coming closer and closer to losing that small shred of humanity that he has been able to hold on to these past few years.
-We see, for example, how his homicidal impulses have been rearing up recenly; he thought about killing Bobby Bacala and Paulie Walnuts earlier this season, and it is certainly within the realm of possibility that he could take Hesh’s life now.
+We see, for example, how his homicidal impulses have been rearing up recently; he thought about killing Bobby Bacala and Paulie Walnuts earlier this season, and it is certainly within the realm of possibility that he could take Hesh’s life now.
 Moments after Carlo opines that no one would know if Tony simply stiffed Hesh, Tony lashes out angrily at Carlo for not kicking up enough money.
-Tony’s angry response, I’m sure, is not due so much to Carlo’s low production as much as it is to the conflict Tony feels within himself: he realizes that he can indeed take Carlo’s suggestion and stiff Hesh, but also knows that doing so would sacrifice some final vestige of decency and honor that he must be trying to maintain within himself.
+Tony’s angry response, I’m sure, is not due to Carlo’s low production as much as it is to the conflict Tony feels within himself: he realizes that he can indeed take Carlo’s suggestion and stiff Hesh, but also knows that doing so would sacrifice some final vestige of decency and honor that he must be trying to maintain within himself.